fledge-iot/fledge/docs/91_version_history.rst

        - Storage plugins may now have configuration options that are controllable via the API and the graphical interface.
        - The ping API call has been enhanced to return the version of the core component of the system.
        - The SQLite storage plugin has been enhanced to distribution readings for multiple assets across multiple databases.
 This improves the ingest performance and also improve the responsiveness of the system when very large numbers of readings are buffered within the instance.
-       - The notification service previously logged errors if not delivery no notification plugins had been installed.
-This is no longer the case.
+       - Documentation has been added for configuration of the storage service.

     - Bug Fix:

+       - The REST API for the notification service was missing the re-trigger time information for configured notification in the retrieval and update calls.
+This has now been added.
        - If the SQLite storage plugin is configured to use managed storage Fledge fails to restart.
 This has been resolved, the SQLite storage service no longer uses the managed option and will ignore it if set.
        - An upgraded version of the HTTPS library has been applied, this solves an issue with large payloads in HTTPS exchanges.
        - A number of Python source files contained incorrect references to the readthedocs page.
 This has now been resolved.